-UNFPA is committed to preventing, identifying and addressing all acts of fraud against UNFPA as well as third parties involved in UNFPA activities.
-To this effect UNFPA has developed its Anti-Fraud Policy with the aim to raise awareness of fraud risks, implement controls to prevent fraud, and establish a procedure applicable to detect of fraud and to enforce its Anti-Fraud Policy.
+UNFPA is committed to preventing, identifying and addressing all acts of fraud against UNFPA, whether committed by UNFPA staff members or third parties involved in UNFPA activities.
+To this effect UNFPA has developed its Anti-Fraud Policy with the aim to raise awareness of fraud risks, implement controls to prevent fraud, establish a procedure applicable to detect fraud and to enforce its Anti-Fraud Policy.

 The “United Nations Supplier Code of Conduct” promulgated by the United Nations Procurement Division in May 2007, or as revised thereafter, is fully endorsed by UNFPA.
 UNFPA expects that all suppliers who wish to do business with UNFPA will embrace this code of conduct.

-- Reject a proposal to award a contract if the Chief, PSB determines that a supplier recommended for award has engaged in corrupt practices in conducting business with UNFPA;
+- reject a proposal to award a contract if it determines that a vendor recommended for award has engaged in fraud and corruption in competing for the contract in question.

-- Cancel or terminate a contract if the Chief, PSB determines that a supplier has engaged in corrupt practices in competing for or in executing a UNFPA contract.
+- cancel or terminate a contract if it determines that a vendor has engaged in fraud and corruption in competing for or in executing a UNFPA contract.

-- Refer the issue to the national authorities through the UNFPA Legal Unit.
+- refer the matter to national authorities through the UNFPA Legal Unit, OED.